 What Is Behavior Modification Therapy?

 There are five broad categories of therapy with many subcategories within them, outlined by the American Psychological Association (APA).
 With so many options available, it can be challenging to figure out what method might work best for you.
-One method available to children, teens, and adults is called behavior modification therapy, a type of behavioral therapy.
+One method available to children, teens, and adults is called behavioral modification therapy, a type of behavioral therapy.
 Learning about this method may help you narrow down your options as you navigate the search for treatment.

 In behavior modification therapy, a licensed therapist uses behavior modification techniques to support a client in changing unhealthy or unwanted behaviors to produce healthier outcomes in various areas of the individual’s life.
 They can suggest various behavior modification techniques to the client to discourage negative behavior and encourage positive behavior.
 This process is often completed by providing positive reinforcement or negative reinforcement to reward desired behaviors and give consequences to unwanted behavior.